 But how do you get there?
 How do you really do this in a way that is both ethical and profitable?

 (This is a no-sleaze zone).

-Key things to remember as you eat chocolate:
+Key things to keep in mind as you eat chocolate:

-- Put another way, they recognize that life coaching is a luxury, so they have to connect not to what their clients need, but to what their clients want.
+- Put another way, they recognize that life coaching is a luxury, so they have to connect to what their clients WANT (not what they think they need)

 - People don’t like to pay tons of money for vague promises or unclear processes.
 They want to know you have a plan or approach that will get them to their Goal + Result.

-- So what you were taught in coaching school is a little different from what works in the real world, and that’s okay.
-You can still be an excellent coach, but you do have to make some mental shifts – i.e, stop selling life coaching, and start selling what life coaching can do (real goals and real results!).
+- So what you were taught in coaching school is a little different from what works in the real world, and that’s okay!
+You can still be an excellent coach, but you do have to make some mental shifts.
+Stop selling life coaching, and start selling what life coaching can do (real goals and real results!).